 Earbuds

 Earbuds are small and fit in your ear.
 They are perfect for travel, movement, and discretion, frequently coming with their own case.
-People favor them for their size, transportability, and the ease of wearing them with glasses and earrings with fewer conflicts.
+People favor them for their size, transportability, and the ease of wearing them with glasses and earrings, resulting in fewer conflicts.
 While they typically do not provide noise cancellation or sound quality on par with popular headphones, they can keep most loud noises at bay and offer versatility in how and when you can wear them.
 Doing housework?
 Check.
 On the subway?
 Check.
 At the Gym or running?
 Check, check.

 Product